GYL Program FAQs

 When and how will my child find out which team he/she is on?
-Families of players in grades 5-8 will receive an email within 24 hours of the last tryout session.
+Families of players in grades 5-8 will receive an email or phone call within 48 hours of the last tryout session.

 My child is an "older" 2nd grade boy and is interested in 3rd grade travel.
 Can I do the following?

 - If he doesn't like it can we switch back mid season?
 No. You need to decide at registration.